Orlando Arcia Player Props: Braves vs. Rockies

 Orlando Arcia At The Plate

-- Arcia has eight doubles, five home runs and 16 walks while hitting .329.
+- Arcia is hitting .339 with nine doubles, six home runs and 16 walks.

-- In 32.7% of his games this year, Arcia has had at least one RBI.
-He's picked up more than one in 14.3%.

-- He has scored in 20 games this season (40.8%), including multiple runs in seven games.
+- He has scored in 21 of 50 games this season, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.